CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 ### Choose variables to enrich from the Data Observatory catalog

-Let's follow up with the [Discovery guide](/developers/cartoframes/guides/Data-discovery), where we subscribed to the AGS demographics dataset and listed the variables we have available to enrich our own data.
+Let's follow up with the [Data Discovery guide](/developers/cartoframes/guides/Data-discovery), where we subscribed to the AGS demographics dataset and listed the variables available to enrich our own data.

 ```python